 What is Dual Diagnosis?

-A dual diagnosis is when a person with an addiction also struggles with an anxiety disorder.
+A dual diagnosis is when a person with addiction also struggles with an anxiety disorder.
 These two issues are very different from one another, and treating both of them in rehab is the only way to start improving.

 For both anxiety and addiction, the first step is finding the root of the problem.
 Once you know the source of your anxiety, you can address it and find relief with something other than self-medication.
 Many people with anxiety disorders suffer from other issues as well, including depression, trauma, and sleep disorders.
 Treatment for these other issues will also improve with treatment for anxiety.